MathieuDR/AdventOfCode/README.md

-# AdventOfCode 2021
+# AdventOfCode

+Hey, this is my repo where I hold all my solutions for [Advent of Code's](https://adventofcode.com/).

+## 2021

-Hello, welcome to my [Advent of Code 2021](https://adventofcode.com/2021) solutions.
-It will be the first time I'm partaking.
+[Advent of Code 2021](https://adventofcode.com/2021) is the first year of the Advent of Code series that I participated while it was running.

-What other language to use then C# and dotNet 6?
+## 2015 - 2020

+These are series I'm planning to do during the current year, as I Didn't participate in them.

 ## Template